 SCOE has released a second Request for Proposals (RFP).
 The deadline is July 27, 2006, at 5 p.m.

-SCOE released an earlier RFP on May 18, 2006, which indicated program funds were not to be used for teacher training.
+SCOE released an earlier RFP, which indicated program funds were not to be used for teacher training.
 This was a requirement specified by CDE.
 Proposals received in response included teacher training activities.
 Following consultation with CDE, a new RFP with a less restrictive statement about teacher training is being released.

 SCOE will select a contractor through a competitive bidding process, monitor the contractor's work and expenditures, and evaluate the program.
 The contractor will be required to focus its efforts on the recruitment of teachers meeting federal No Child Left Behind (NCLB) standards that are of the following types:

 - mathematics teachers in grades 7–12, and

 The contractor will have to identify three distinct geographic areas in California in which to focus its recruitment efforts.
 Each identified area must have its own set of teacher recruitment needs, challenges, and opportunities that differs from the other two areas.

 "For example, one area might be a fairly inexpensive place to live, but not necessarily someone's first choice, while another place might be relatively expensive to live in," said Bob Carlson, SCOE Director of Student Assessment and Program Accountability.
 "One area might have plenty of higher education institutions that produce credentialed teachers, while another may not."

 The contractor will be required to focus special attention on teachers with ethnic backgrounds other than White (non-Hispanic).
 Similarly, efforts must be made to recruit male K–12 special education teachers and female mathematics and science teachers for grades 7–12.
 Also, the contractor must work on recruiting individuals for whom teaching is a first career and individuals who currently work in other fields.